Are You Prepared for Cookie Booth Sales?

 How will you be accepting payment at your cookie booths?
 Will you allow customers to write checks to Girl Scouts of Western Ohio if they don’t have cash on hand?
 Make that policy beforehand, and let everyone in your troop know so the policy is consistent among Cookie Booths.

 In addition, if you want to accept credit card payments during the sale, research and sign up for a credit card scanner.
 Different programs take different amounts of time for approval and shipping, so make sure to give yourself plenty of time!

 Check the Weather

 March in Ohio can be tricky when it comes to weather, so check the forecast ahead of time!
-Will you need a canopy?
+Is the booth inside or outside?
 Should the girls wear winter coats and snow pants?
 Make sure everyone is prepared before they head out the door.

-Familiarize Yourself with the Booth Sale Recorder App from Little Brownie Baker
+Familiarize Yourself with the eBudde Troop App Plus from Little Brownie Baker